launchbadge/realworld-axum-sqlx/README.md

 $ cargo run
 ```

+If successful, the Realworld-compatible API is now listening at port 8080.

 ## License

 All code in this project is licensed under the [GNU Affero General Public License (AGPL)][AGPL].